MCxQC/Hello-World/README.md

 # DeviceIDPnP 2.0.0
 AutoHotkey script to launch scripts when devices are connected/disconnected.

+# DeviceIDFinder 2.0.0
+Find your device's unique IDs.

 ### Requirement:
 * AutoHotkey v2

 ### New:
 * Support for the same actions for multiple devices and "DevicesMatchMode" option.
 * Option to not run actions when the script starts/run actions when the script starts (Default).

+### Instructions:

+:**How to use::**
+* Run "DeviceIDFinder.ahk" to identify your device.
+* Add your devices IDs and devices names at the top of the script.
+(DeviceIDPnP.ahk) The device's name doesn't have to exactly match the name found with "DeviceIDFinder.ahk".
+You can name it whatever you want.
+* Add the devices names and the scripts/programs that you want to run/close when the devices are connecting/disconnecting.

 ### Options: